From powerful queens to humble handmaidens, many women of the Bible can be a continual source of inspiration for us in our own lives.

 Martha was the sister of Mary and Lazarus, who hosted Jesus frequently during His time on earth.
 When Jesus visited the siblings in Bethany, it was Martha who served Him eagerly while her sister sat at His feet.

 Martha is often portrayed negatively.
 When she complained to Jesus about her sister, He gently corrected her and told her that Mary had chosen the better part.
 Yet Martha also displayed generous hospitality.
 Their home was a chosen respite for the Lord.
-She also showed a unique faith and understanding of who Jesus was and the power he had following the death of her brother Lazarus.
+She also showed a unique faith and understanding of who Jesus was and the power he had following the death of her brother Lazarus, who god raised from the dead.

 “Yes, Lord,” she replied, “I believe that you are the Messiah, the Son of God, who is to come into the world.”
 (John 11:27)